 AARP MedicareComplete incorporates both Medicare Part A, which concerns hospital coverage and nursing care, and Medicare Part B, which concerns doctor coverage, lab tests and screenings, into a single plan.
 Plan participants pay no deductible for eligible health care costs, and an annual maximum is set for out-of-pocket costs, limiting the medical expenses participants pay in a year.
 They receive routine eye exams, access to a nurse by phone around the clock and coverage for emergency care anywhere in the world.

 Some AARP MedicareComplete plans include additional benefits that other plans do not offer.
 These benefits include annual hearing exams, wellness programs and prescription drug coverage, including prescriptions through the PharmacySaver program, and access to more than 65,000 retail pharmacies in the United States.
-Some versions of AARP MedicareComplete charge only a monthly premium equal to the standard Part B premium amount of $134 (or higher depending upon your income).
+Some versions of AARP MedicareComplete charge only a monthly premium equal to the standard Part B premium amount of $134 (or higher depending on how much you earn).
 However, if you receive Social Security benefits, you will pay less than this amount, about $130 on average.

 AARP MedicareComplete has open eligibility requirements.
 You must be eligible for both Medicare A and B coverage to enroll in a MedicareComplete plan.
 You do not have to take a physical examination to enroll in the plan, and you will not be denied coverage for most pre-existing conditions, according to AARP MedicareComplete.
 The exception is that you may not be eligible for the plan if you have end-state renal disease, which is the case with other Medicare Advantage plans, too.